 It's super easy to make and can be made in advance and kept in the fridge for a few weeks or frozen for a month or more.

-Assembling this dessert
+Assembling the dessert

 There's not much work at this point.

 - Distribute the peach filling and top with the crumble.
-Don't cover the top of the peaches completely, leave some space at the edges.
+Don't cover the top of the peaches completely; leave some space at the edges.
 This is the best way to ensure proper baking of both layers, as the fruit juices can bubble up.

-- Baking dish: use a round, square, glass or ceramic dish you want to take to the table.
+- Baking dish: Use a round, square, glass or ceramic dish you want to take to the table.
 Remember that you'll serve this fruit crumble recipe directly from it.
 This recipe makes a 9-inch dessert but can be adjusted to a bigger or smaller dish.

 Kitchen notes